 This post focuses on Paper I – General Paper on Teaching and Research Aptitude.
 It is mainly designed to assess the teaching skills, research ability and general awareness of the candidate.
 It consists of 50 questions of 2 marks each.
-All questions are compulsory and need to be completed in 60 minutes.

 Usually, aspirants focus on their subject and neglect the first paper.
 However, it is equally scoring and can bring a great difference in your NET merit.
-Let’s have a thorough look at the UGC NET Exam syllabus for Paper I so that you can start preparing for it:
+Let’s have a thorough look at the updated UGC NET Exam syllabus for Paper I so that you can start preparing for it: